PJLab-ADG/3DTrans/README.md

 ## Getting Started

 * Please refer to [Readme for Datasets](docs/GETTING_STARTED_DB.md) to prepare the dataset and convert the data into the 3DTrans format.
-Besides, 3DTrans supports the reading and writing data from **Ceph**, please refer to [Readme for Datasets](docs/GETTING_STARTED_DB.md) for more details.
+Besides, 3DTrans supports the reading and writing data from **Ceph Petrel-OSS**, please refer to [Readme for Datasets](docs/GETTING_STARTED_DB.md) for more details.

 * Please refer to [Readme for UDA](docs/GETTING_STARTED_UDA.md) for understanding the problem definition of UDA and performing the UDA adaptation process.